Watch This Hungry Sea Turtle Gobble Up Jellyfish Like They’re Candy

 • Watch video footage of a sea turtle downing a jellyfish in one swift, powerful bite.

 If you think jellyfish are just harmless blobs of gelatin floating in the ocean, think again.
 These creatures are actually a favorite snack for some hungry sea turtles, who can devour them with ease and gusto.
-In this viral video, you can witness the amazing sight of a sea turtle eating some jellyfish as if they’re candy (check it out below).
+In this viral video, you can witness the amazing sight of a sea turtle eating some jellyfish as if they were candy.

 The video starts with a serene scene of a jellyfish gliding through the clear blue water, unaware of the danger lurking nearby.
 Suddenly, a sea turtle bursts into the frame, opening its mouth wide and snapping up the jellyfish in one swift bite.
 The turtle doesn’t stop there, though.
 It quickly swims away, looking for more jellies to satisfy its turtle”y”-appetite.